taw00/manuscript-css/README.md

 ## This process is not for book production

-This set of stylesheets designed to produce a professional reviewable document in an industry-standard format from your markdown.
+This set of stylesheets designed to produce a professional, reviewable document in an industry-standard format rendered from your markdown.
 Producing a book is a different animal.

 To produce a book, when you have finished or are close to finishing your